Senior BJP leader in Maharashtra Eknath Khadse quits party, to join NCP soon

 "I am resigning from the primary membership of BJP due to personal reasons," read, Khadse's resignation letter sent to BJP's Maharashtra president Chandrakant Patil.

-"He (Khadse) will join NCP at 2 pm on Friday...this will strengthen the NCP," Maharahtra minister Jayant Patil told reporters here.
+"He (Khadse) will join NCP at 2 pm on Friday...this will strengthen the NCP," Maharashtra minister Jayant Patil told reporters here.

 The development comes just a day after former chief minister Devendra Fadnavis rejected the speculations, saying there are talks every day of such kind of "muhurat".